 The following benefits are expected after running the activities foreseen in this pilot:

-Implementers in the MS will have at their fingertips an improved quality tested tool to channel their geospatial metadata descriptions through the open data reporting flow, easing them the reporting of HVDs.
+Implementers in the MS will have at their fingertips an improved quality tested tool to transform their geospatial metadata descriptions to open data DCAT format (GeoDCAT-AP), easing them their reporting through the open data HVDs flow.
+This makes these metadata records compatible with the harvesting by the EDP, ensuring interoperability of geospatial HVDs with other HVDs.

-The (OP), responsible for the EDP (REF), will be able to harvest metadata with increased quality, minimising information losses 2.3and potential issues in extracting the results of HVD reporting process.
+The (OP), responsible for the EDP (REF), will be able to harvest metadata with increased quality, minimising information losses (see also Section 2.3).

 The SEMIC group of DIGIT and its underlying community will achieve a more solid release of the specification and XSLT transformation, based on the outcomes of a real testing case scenario.